All Episodes

 I mean, they were raising money every day of Clinton's two terms, using the White House to do it.

-Guys like Charlie Tree and John Wong coming over here with unmarked T bills in suitcases being left at the DNC headquarters.
+Not all these guys like Charlie Tree and John Wong coming over here with unmarked T-bills in suitcases being left at the DNC headquarters.

 But you don't get rich in business.